Average Rent Prices in Lexington

-Among southern cities, Lexington stands out as a middle-of-the-road market for rent prices.
+Among southern cities, Lexington stands out as a more affordable option for rent prices.
 With an economy in transition from legacy industries to tech, logistics, and professional services and sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
-The price tag for rent prices reflects this reality — running $1,914 on average.
+The price tag for rent prices reflects this reality — running $1,164 on average.

 In a city powered by an economy in transition from legacy industries to tech, logistics, and professional services, the cost landscape for rent prices is shaped by forces you won't find in national averages.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 Local lifestyle patterns matter too: sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
 All of this feeds into the pricing you see below.